CliffordIsaboke/yolo/explanation.md

 3. Docker-compose Networking (Application port allocation and a bridge network implementation) where necessary.
     Each container in the application exposes its own ports, which are mapped to the host machine's ports using the ports configuration option in the docker-compose.yml file.
-This allows the containers to communicate with each other over the default Docker network, but also allows external access to the containers' services.
+This allows the containers to communicate with each other over the yolo_yolo Docker network, but also allows external access to the containers' services.
+    The containers are comunicating through a custom netwok known as yolo_yolo

 4. Docker-compose volume definition and usage (where necessary).